 - Try to spot wild koalas at the Tilligerry Koala Habitat

-That’s it for our weekend in Port Stephens itinerary.
+That’s it for our weekend in Port Stephens and Nelson Bay itinerary.
 We hope you enjoy your time in this gorgeous region.